 We provide breakfast, lunch, and snack for toddlers and preschoolers.
 Families of infants will be expected to provide their child’s formula and/or baby food.

 We make every attempt to accommodate food allergies and family religious preferences.
 If a child requires specific food or drink substitutions, parents may be asked to provide the product.
 Note: We are a peanut free facility.

 CDCB’s health policies are established to keep children and staff as healthy as possible throughout the school year.
 We cannot allow any child with signs of a casually transmitted communicable disease to attend CDCB.
 If we notice that your child exhibits a symptom of a contagious illness, we will care for your child in an isolated area away from other children until you can pick up your child.
 We will err on the side of caution in situations that are questionable.
 Please remember that our goal is to protect the health of all the children we serve.
 Children who have been sent home with one or more of these symptoms must be symptom-free for 24 hours before returning to school or have received documented approval from a physician.

 We make every attempt to open our center during inclement weather.
 Unfortunately, conditions occasionally make it necessary for us to operate on a delay or close the center.
-In those rare cases, the information will be posted on our website, on our Facebook page, and emailed to our parent distribution list as well as listed on local TV stations.
+In those rare cases, the information will be posted on our closed Facebook page and emailed to our parent distribution list, as well as, the Brightwheel messaging service.